Food-Health

 Include Sprouted seeds to increase vitamin variety.to skins can irritate sensitive guts, and high potassium levels can be problematic with salty foods.

-Add Cherry tomatoes (naturally rich in Vitamin D)
+Add Cherry tomatoes in your salads sometimes (They are naturally rich in Vitamin D).

-Be cautious with Soy, which has a Maximum intake recommendation per day/week.
 Many protein alternatives are Highly processed and poorly balanced.
-Continue scanning products with the Yuka app to stay informed.
+Try to continue scanning products with the Yuka app to stay informed.

-Stay active by knowing your limits and what works for you. by remembering we are post covid it’s not the moment to reduce your plate Vitamine diversity.
+Stay active by knowing your limits and what works for you. by remembering we are post Covid it’s not the moment to reduce your plate Vitamin diversity.

 Comments are closed